jrv07/Restaurant_webpage.github.io/README.md

 2. The zoom in zoom out feature is melded opposite I think. -> Corrected
 3. Also, hover over on Menu - Starter is constant which shouldn't be. -> Corrected
 # coments from Felix
-1. padding for footer icons
+1. padding for footer icons -> Corrected
-2. padding for pricees on menu
+2. padding for prices on menu -> Corrected
-3. shaddow for restaturant title
+3. shaddow for restaturant title -> Corrected
-4. remove underline from navigation bar items
+4. remove underline from navigation bar items -> Corrected
-5. put opening hours in middle of the page
+5. put opening hours in middle of the page -> Corrected
 6. video elment play it in a loop
 7. bigger picture for chef in full screen
 8. text limitation for full screen: about and contact form section -> Add padding